From rough path estimates to multilevel Monte Carlo: Multilevel simulation of RDEs

 \section{Multilevel simulation of RDEs}

 In the spirit of Giles~\cite{G08b} we consider a multilevel Monte Carlo procedure in connection with the developed schemes for RDEs.
-In this context we reconsider and refine the complexity analysis by Giles 2008 in certain respects.
-On the one hand we relax the requirement $\alpha\ge1/2$ in Giles 2008 concerning the bias rate, and on the other we keep track of various proportionality constants more carefully.
-Naturally, in case one is only interested in achieving asymptotically the desired multilevel complexity rate, one may fix the trade-off between the bias and variance of the estimator, and also one doesn't need to distinguish between proportionality constants due to the zero-level and the other ones (cf. Giles 2008).
-However, it so may happen that the proportionality coefficient of the estimated asymptotic complexity is so large that the ``critical accuracy'' where the multilevel estimator starts outperforming the standard one is too close to zero.
-For example, for certain RDEs the multilevel complexity rate still contains a relatively high negative power of $\epsilon.$ A too large proportionality constant would then lead to a critical accuracy that cannot be reached within a reasonable computation time by the multilevel estimator and by the standard estimator even more.
-(Cf.~the importance of various proportionality constants in the multilevel Andersen-Broadie algorithm for simulating dual prices of American options due to multilevel sub-simulation in~\cite{BSD13}.)
+In this context we reconsider and refine the complexity analysis by Giles~\cite{G08b} in certain respects.
+On the one hand we relax the requirement $\alpha\ge1/2$ in Giles~\cite{G08b} concerning the bias rate, and on the other we keep track of various proportionality constants more carefully.
+M\"uller-Gronbach and Ritter~\cite[Theorem 1]{MGK09} give a very general abstract multilevel Monte Carlo complexity result, which includes Theorem~\ref{thr:ml-complexity} (but not Theorem~\ref{thr:ml-complexity-log}) as a special case as far as rates are concerned.
+However, we also feel that the balance between the various constants of proportionality involved can make a big difference for the performance of a multilevel algorithm in practice.

+(Cf.~the importance of various proportionality constants in the multilevel Andersen-Broadie algorithm for simulating dual prices of American options due to multilevel sub-simulation in~\cite{BSD13}.
+See also Collier et al.~\cite{CHNST15} for an empirical approach to constructing optimal multilevel Monte Carlo algorithms.)
+Furthermore, we will also give a discussion about the optimal balance between bias and variance in the multilevel Monte Carlo algorithm in Section~\ref{sec:balanc-bias-vari} below.

 We adapt the main theorem of \cite{G08b} to our needs.
 Below one should think

 for a Lipschitz function $f$ and $Y$ the solution to the Gaussian RDE $ dY=V\left( Y\right) dX$.
 Let $\widehat{P}_{l}$ denote some (modified) Milstein approximation \`a la \cite{DNT12}, for instance~ \eqref{eq:simplified-stepN-euler}, based on a meshsize $h_{l}=T/(M_{0}M^{l}). $ Recall the basic idea